Apes-Ninjas/A-N-docs/docs/MechanismDesign.md

 Value of the A&N token is highly correlated to the strength and diversity of its community, no bonding curves required, just a discerning and vibrant group of individuals that believe in what the A&N ecosystem stands for.

 ### Monetizing your Clan
-Ninjas and higher Apes are able to birth Apes that will be part of their clans, they can then sell them in the A&N Marketplace where they will earn 80% of the sales price while 20% will stay for the A&N treasury.
+Ninjas and higher Apes are able to birth Apes that will be part of their clans, a Ninja can choose to receive one Ape to their wallet, the rest of their Apes will be placed at the minimum suggested price, or at the price set by the Ninja, in the A&N Marketplace where they will earn 50% of the sales price while 50% will stay for the A&N treasury.

 ### Proven rarity
 The Apes & Ninjas will have specific character traits that will be awarded to those whose wallets pass to be the higher apes or ninjas.